mmhosseinzadeh9190/furnivo/README.md

 **HTML5:** For semantic content structure.

-**CSS3:** For all styling, layout, responsiveness, and design elements.
+**CSS3:** For styling, layout, responsiveness, and design elements.

+**JavaScript:** For adding interactivity, handling dynamic behavior, and improving user experience.

 ## Author